OliDanko/E-commerce-Power-Bi/README.md

- Interactive Sales Performance Dashboard
+🖥️ Interactive Sales Performance Dashboard

-This project showcases a fully interactive sales analytics dashboard built in Power BI and connected to a MySQL relational database.
+This project showcases a fully interactive sales analytics dashboard built in Power BI, connected to a MySQL relational database.

-It visualizes:
+It provides clear, data-driven insights into e-commerce performance.

-Total Revenue
+📊 What Does the Dashboard Show?

-Total Orders
+✅ Total Revenue

-Units Sold
+✅ Total Orders

-Revenue breakdown by Region, Category, and Customers
+✅ Units Sold

-Monthly revenue trends
+✅ Revenue breakdown by Region, Category, and Customers ✅ Monthly revenue trends

-All visuals are dynamic and filterable via slicers (Date & Region).
+All visuals are dynamic and filterable via Date & Region slicers for easy exploration.

-Data Source
+🗄 Data Source
 This dashboard is based on a MySQL e-commerce database containing 3 main tables:

 Table	Description